robertsunde/Employee-Tracker/README.md

 <br/>
 <br/>
 ## Usage <br/>
 After following the directions listed under "install/execution" the application is ready for use.
 The user will be greeted with a menu that contains a list of options for building out an employee database.
 From the menu, select the choices that you would like to utilize in order to build out a custom employee tracking database to your liking.
 Once finished, select exit to close the application.
-The data retained during the application run will be stored in the coorisponding database titled "employee_tracker_db". <br/>
+The data retained during the application run will be stored in the coorisponding database titled "employee_tracker_db".
+Click the following link to see a walkthrough video of the application in action! https://drive.google.com/file/d/14Jh2WPcsYFTUTQ385PqziL1iRBKGhPrh/view <br/>
 <br/>
 <br/>
 ## License <br/>